CSIRT-SK/viruschecker/docs/driver/drivers-on-windows.md

 Deploy driver program on Windows based virtual machines
 =======================================================

-We will use the Windows based VMs, more specifically the Windows 7 VMs.
+We will use the Windows based VM, more specifically the Windows 7 VMs.
 Windows 8.1 is, however, more future proof as it has longer support.
-Right now we do not recommend Windows 10 because of its forced updates that cannot be completely deactivated.
+Right now we do not recommend to use Windows 10 because of its forced updates that cannot be completely deactivated.

 1 Create virtual machines
 -------------------------

-At first, we will install and configure a single VM.
+[//]: # "At first, we will install and configure a single VM.
-This VM will serve as base VM for cloning, where each clone VM will be separately fitted with single antivirus software and our driver executable.
+This VM will serve as base VM for cloning, where each clone VM will be separately fitted with single antivirus software and our driver executable."

 These steps describe how to setup Windows 7 VM in VirtualBox.